giuliamasoero/VoWa_Climwin/Report/Report.md

     rain_sum = data_weather$rain_daily
   ),
   stat = c("sum"),
+  # statistic to aggregate the weather variable within the window of interest
   func = c("lin", "quad"),
+  # you can test several different functions
   type = "relative",
   # the window is relative to the individual
   range = c(50, 0),